izmaxxsun/devsecops/python.md

 ### User Interface
 - tkinter can build GUI
 - use pack() or grid() to layout
+- use window.main_loop() to keep it running, use window.after() to perform action after delay

 ### Requests
 response.raise_for_status() --> raises HTTP exception for you if unsuccessful status code